 Ideal for Nikon shooters, or any DP who is partial to Nikon glass.
 This lens gives full manual control in a rugged body, while producing gorgeous images.

-UPDATE: For those of you looking for some more cinematic tools, be sure to check out my 3 brand new Cinematic LUT Packages, which have been carefully designed to help you achieve an organic, filmic look in post-production.
-Click here to learn more about them!
+UPDATE: For those of you looking for some more cinematic tools, be sure to check out my 6 brand new Cinematic LUT packs, all of which have been carefully designed to help you achieve an organic, filmic look while keeping post-production time to a minimum.
+Click here to learn more!